-After having successfully tested the connection, you can go to the Action tab and specify the details about the manifest file and the kind of operation (copy, invoke lambda function, restore) you need to perform.
+After having successfully tested the connection, you can go to the Action tab and specify the details about the kind of operation you need to perform (upload, download, delete) and the bucket where you need to perform.

 Figure 3: Action Page

-Use this operation to restore the objects that are specified in the manifest file.
+Use this operation to download the list of files or folders that is specified in the keys section from the specified bucket.

 Submitting your job:

 Once the job definition is ready, save it and submit it into the plan.

 The job will start its execution and perform the desired operation.

 Monitoring your job: